Vintage images of America's most historic attractions

 Weeki Wachee Springs State Park, Weeki Wachee, Florida

 Weeki Wachee Springs State Park combines a natural wonder with a family attraction full of heart.
 First and foremost, Weeki Wachee is a beautiful natural spring – one of the deepest in the US, in fact – but it's known for something else.
-Since the 1940s, the spring has hosted "mermaid shows" (pictured), which involve the real-life "mermaids" swimming up to 66 feet (20m) below the surface to perform impressive synchronised dances.
-Discover the most beautiful state parks in America
+Since the 1940s, the spring has hosted 'mermaid shows' (pictured), which involve the real-life 'mermaids' swimming up to 66 feet (20m) below the surface to perform impressive synchronised dances.

 Weeki Wachee Springs State Park, Weeki Wachee, Florida